google/dart_cli_pkg/README.md

 * [Updating a Homebrew formula to download from GitHub releases.](doc/homebrew.md)
 * [Publishing to pub.](doc/pub.md)

-It's strongly recommended that this package be imported with the prefix `pkg`.
+It’s strongly recommended that this package be imported with the prefix `pkg`.

 ### Configuration

-This package is highly configurable, using [`ConfigVariable`][] fields defined [at the top level of the library][].
-By default, it infers as much configuration as possible from the package's pubspec, but almost all properties can be overridden in the `main()` method:
+This package is highly configurable through [`ConfigVariable`][] fields defined [at the top level of the library][].
+By default, it infers as much configuration as possible from the package’s pubspec, but nearly all properties can be overridden in the `main()` method:

 [`ConfigVariable`]: https://pub.dev/documentation/cli_pkg/latest/cli_pkg/ConfigVariable.html